sjentsch/lsjDocs/Ch17/Ch17_Epilogue_1.rst

    but the discussion isn’t detailed enough I think.

 -  **Interaction terms for regression.** In chapter :doc:`Factorial ANOVA
-   <../Ch14/Ch14_ANOVA2>`, I talked about the fact that you can have interaction terms
+   <../Ch14/Ch14_ANOVA2>`, I talked about the fact that you can have
-   in an ANOVA, and I also pointed out that ANOVA can be interpreted as a kind of linear regression model.
-Yet, when talking about regression in chapter :doc:`Correlation and linear regression <../Ch12/Ch12_Regression>` I made not mention of interactions at all.
+   interaction terms in an ANOVA, and I also pointed out that ANOVA can be interpreted as a kind of linear regression model.
+Yet, when talking about regression in chapter :doc:`Correlation and linear regression
+   <../Ch12/Ch12_Regression>` I made not mention of interactions at all.
    However, there’s nothing stopping you from including interaction terms in a regression model.
-It’s just a little more complicated to figure out what an “interaction” actually means when you’re talking about the interaction between two continuous predictors, and it can be done in more than one way.
+It’s just a little more complicated to figure out what an “interaction” actually means when you’re talking about the interaction between two continuous predictors |continuous|, and it can be done in more than one way.
 Even so, I would have liked to talk a little about this.

 -  **Method of planned comparison.** As I mentioned this in chapter :doc:`Factorial ANOVA <../Ch14/Ch14_ANOVA2>`, it’s not always appropriate to be